hypo69/hypo/docs/gemini/consultant/ru/ai/myai/header.md

 #! venv/bin/python/python3.12

 """
-.. module:: hypotez.src.ai.myai.header
+.. module:: src.ai.myai
    :platform: Windows, Unix
-    :synopsis: This module contains header information for the project.
+   :synopsis: This module contains the header for the AI project.
 """
+import sys
+from pathlib import Path
+from src.utils.jjson import j_loads
+from src import gs
+from src.logger import logger

 MODE = 'dev'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.
+    Finds the root directory of the project.

     :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: If none of the marker files are found.
-    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
-    current_path: Path = Path(__file__).resolve().parent
+    current_path = Path(__file__).resolve().parent
     root_path = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):